KittyGiraudel/site/_posts/2013-04-08-css-alternative-select.md

 Now don't get me wrong, the author at Pepsized did a wonderful job on this article, regarding both the design and the usability (which is far better than what I did at Codrops).
 (S)He is a good CSS developer, I don't even question that.
 But once again, (s)he didn't provide a CSS alternative to the `<select>` element.
 Let me clear things up point per point.

-<blockquote class="pull-quote--right">You can't do a CSS alternative to the Select element.</blockquote>
+> You can't do a CSS alternative to the Select element.

 ## Accessibility